Ties van de Ven

 BIO

-Ties is a software engineer with passion for concepts, sofware engineering fundamentals and helping others.
-He combines these passions by doing public speaking, volenteer work for organisations like Devoxx4kids and codingcoach and working as a Software Quality Expert at Alliander.
+Ties is a software engineer with a passion for concepts, software engineering fundamentals and helping others.
+He combines these passions by doing public speaking, volunteer work for organisations like Devoxx4kids and codingcoach and working as a Software Quality Expert at Alliander.

 Abstracts